-Data and information Judgemen t Action (by permitting) Receptor Source Hazard Pathway Probabilit y of exposure Consequen ce Magnit ude of risk Justification for magnitude Risk management Residu al risk Operator has produced a hazard review and risk assessment documents relating to this and other types of potential incidents, within the EMS, H&S and O&M manuals.
+Data and information Judgement Action (by permitting) Receptor Source Hazard Pathway Probability of exposure Consequence Magnitude of risk Justification for magnitude Risk management Residual risk movements are typically undertaken only by site staff and maintenance contractors.
+The Operator has produced hazard review and risk assessment documents relating to this and other types of potential incidents, within the EMS, H&S and O&M manuals.
 Local human population and local environment.
 Explosion of biogas causing release of polluting materials to air (smoke or fumes), water or land Respiratory irritation, illness and nuisance to local population.
 Injury to staff, fire fighters or arsonists/vandals.
 Potential for uncontrolled release of fugitive emissions of gaseous, liquid or solid materials to air, water or land.
 Acute or chronic effects to aquatic life, contamination and deterioration of land and water quality.
 Air transport Direct run-off from site across ground surface, via surface water drains, ditches etc. Indirect run-off via the soil layer Transport through soil/ groundwater then abstraction.
-Low High Medium Emissions to air, land or water may cause harm to and deterioration of air, land or water.
-Smoke and fumes may cause irritation, illness or nuisance to local residents and site staff.
-An explosion could cause injury to local residents and site staff from flying debris.
-Although biogas is flammable, risk of direct physical contact is minimised by activity being carried out within the sludge treatment works and in containerised units or locked buildings.
+Air transport Direct run-off from site across ground surface, via surface water drains, ditches etc. Indirect run-off via the soil layer Transport through soil/ groundwater then abstraction. rect run-off from site ross ground surface, via rface water drains, ditches 2. direct run-off via the soil /er ansport through soil/ oundwater then vstraction.
 The key sludge treatment and WTW processes are undertaken within enclosed systems such as the AD and biogas systems.
 All sludge storage tanks are covered and enclosed.
 Activities are managed and operated in accordance with the EMS, H&S and O&M manuals - this includes site security measures to prevent unauthorised access.
 No maintenance work or contractor is permitted on-site without a suitable permission to work and qualification.
-Fire detection equipment is installed in the CHP containers and the boiler building which activate an alarm on Low
+Fire detection equipment is installed in the CHP containers and the boiler building which activate Low Local human population and local environment.

-Data and information Judgemer nt Action (by permitting) Receptor Source Hazard Pathway Probabilit y of exposure Consequen ce Magnit ude of risk Justification for magnitude Risk management Residu al risk Permitted waste types limited to sludges and liquids. detection of a fire.
-Slam shut valves on biogas lines will automatically Local human population and local environment.
 Explosion of pressurised tanks due to equipment and/ or process failure.
 Respiratory irritation, illness and nuisance to local population.
 Fatality/injury to staff, fire fighters.
 Potential for uncontrolled release of fugitive emissions of gaseous, liquid or solid materials to air, water or land.
 Acute or chronic effects to aquatic life, contamination and deterioration of land and water quality.
 Low Medium Low Emissions to air, land or water may cause harm to and deterioration of air, land or water.
 Smoke, fumes and material released from tanks may cause irritation, illness or nuisance to local residents and site staff.
-Impact from the tank explosion may cause external damages to other equipment, buildings located close to the epicentre of the explosion. close on detection of a fire to prevent any fuel being supplied to the CHP engines or boilers.
-Training and regular toolbox talks are given to operatives on-site and all operators and staff understand their role in an emergency.
+Impact from the tank explosion may cause external damages to other equipment, buildings located close to the epicentre of the explosion. an alarm on detection of a fire.
+Slam shut valves on biogas lines will automatically close on detection of a fire to prevent any fuel being supplied to the CHP engines or boilers.
+Training and regular toolbox talks are given to operatives on-site and all operators and staff understand their roles in an emergency.
 The EMS includes procedures relating to maintenance and inspection of bunding of tanks.
-Site Manager shall ensure the programme PPM is implemented effectively to minimise the probability of fire through faulty plant and equipment.
-All equipment is checked and calibrated as per the manufacturer's instructions.
+The Site Manager shall ensure the programme PPM is implemented effectively to minimise the probability of fire through faulty plant and equipment.
+All equipment is checked and calibrated as per the manufacturers' instructions.
 Emergency operating procedures are in place.
 Adequate firefighting measures are implemented on-site.
-Low
+The main site entrance is secured by an automictically operated gate.
+Furthermore, an 8ft chain-link